elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-is-a-host-address-represented-using-a-combination-of-0s-and-1s.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    This content explains how a host address in an IPv4 network is represented in binary, detailing the conversion of decimal IP addresses into a 32-bit binary format, the significance of octets, and the role of subnet masks.
+    This content explains how a host address in an IPv4 network is represented in binary, detailing the format, octets, and the role of the subnet mask in identifying network and host portions.
   page_keywords: >-
-    IPv4, host address, binary representation, binary number system, octets, subnet mask, network portion, host portion, IP address, decimal to binary
+    host address, representation, binary, IPv4, bits, octets, subnet mask, network, routing, subnetting
 author: QuickTakes
 question: >-
     How is a host address represented using a combination of 0s and 1s?